Visual-Behavior/detr-tensorflow/README.md

 ## Evaluation

-Run the following to evaluate the model using the pre-trained weights:
+Run the following to evaluate the model using the pre-trained weights.
+- **data_dir** is your coco dataset folder
+- **img_dir** is the image folder relative to the data_dir
+- **ann_file** is the validation annotation file relative to the data_dir

+Checkout ✍ [DETR Tensorflow - How to load a dataset.ipynb](https://github.com/Visual-Behavior/detr-tensorflow/blob/main/notebooks/How%20to%20load%20a%20dataset.ipynb) for more information about the supported dataset ans their usage.

 ```
-python eval.py --datadir /path/to/coco
+python eval.py --data_dir /path/to/coco/dataset --img_dir val2017 --ann_file annotations/instances_val2017.json
 ```

 Outputs: